-Thank you for opting to take the Offensive Security macOS Control Bypasses (EXP-312) course.
+Thank you for opting to take the OffSec macOS Control Bypasses (EXP-312) course.
 The following document contains instructions for connecting to our online VPN labs and other useful information, which will help you get the most out of the course and labs.
 Please read it carefully.

 EXP-312 ONLINE LAB INTRODUCTION

 The EXP-312 lab environment is an important part of the online course.
-The lab allows the student to practice various evasive penetration testing techniques in a legally safe environment.
-Each student has access to several dedicated lab targets.
+The lab allows the learner to practice various evasive penetration testing techniques in a legally safe environment.
+Each learner has access to several dedicated lab targets.
 Access to the machines is done via VNC and or SSH.

 CONNECTING TO THE LABS